JohnCremona/ecdata/README.md

 This is a repository of the data files containing the Cremona Database of all elliptic curves over Q of bounded conductor.

-These files are behind the web pages at http://www.warwick.ac.uk/staff/J.E.Cremona/ftp/data/ .
+These files are behind the web pages at http://www.warwick.ac.uk/staff/J.E.Cremona/ftp/data/ and the elliptic curve pages at http://www.lmfdb.org .

+The current release is published as http://dx.doi.org/10.5281/zenodo.17085

 For a description of how most of the data here was computed, see the ANTS 7 Procedings at http://www.math.tu-berlin.de/~kant/ants/proceedings.html .